NileshMankad/CakeManager/README.txt

 http://localhost:8080/cakes

 Above should give you the UI to insert the cake details.
+Here you will have a link to download the data into json format.

 http://localhost:8080/

-Above should give the list of inserted cakes
+Above should give the list of inserted cakes in JSON, by default I have already added one cake (called Rose cake)